blaylockbk/SynopticPy/docs/user_guide/concepts.md

 > If you prefer working with Pandas, you can easily convert a Polars DataFrame to a Pandas DataFrame using `df.to_pandas()`.

 The [seaborn](https://seaborn.pydata.org/tutorial/data_structure.html) plotting library works really well for plotting long-format DataFrames, and you'll see me use seaborn to plot some of the examples in these docs.

+## Plotting

+Throughout these docs, I use many different plotting tools.

+- Matplotlib
+- Seaborn
+- Cartopy

+When I use Cartopy, and I typically use my shortcut `EasyMap` tool included in [Herbie](https://github.com/blaylockbk/Herbie) to create those cartopy maps.